tfpf/points-table-projector/doc/README.md

 * Guava must beat Apple; and
 * Jackfruit must beat Orange.

-The match between Apple and Guava is written in a duller colour to emphasise the fact that it is inconsequential with respect to Banana.
+The match between Apple and Guava will be written in a duller colour to emphasise the fact that it is inconsequential with respect to Banana.
 (Use the `-r` option to disable colours.)

 If multiple teams had earned the same points as Banana, Banana would have been placed highest among them, because the program is written to calculate the _best_ outcome for our favourite team.